Go to the main content

 Rebuilding the Scaffolding

-But I've learned a few things.
 I've learned that this particular exhaustion is a signal, not a sentence.
 It's the self saying I need to be used for something.
 It's the mind asking for stakes—even small ones.
 Even invented ones.
 It doesn't have to be a career.
 It doesn't have to be a cause.
-Sometimes it's just committing to bringing a plant-based dish to a community potluck and knowing that someone is expecting you to show up.
+Sometimes it's just committing to bringing a plant-based dish to a friend's gathering and knowing that someone is expecting you to show up.

-Research on social prescribing and community engagement in older adults confirms what I've felt in my bones: it's the combination of purpose and connection that restores energy.
+Research on social prescribing and community engagement confirms what I've felt in my bones: it's the combination of purpose and connection that restores energy.
 Not rest.
 Not relaxation.
 Not the absence of demand.
 But the presence of something worth getting out of bed for—even if that something is modest, even if nobody applauds it, even if the only person who notices is you.

-I think about all the people I know—women mostly, women my age—who describe this same tiredness and are told to sleep more, exercise more, take magnesium, try meditation.
-And I want to say: this tiredness is not a deficiency of the body.
-It is the exhaustion of a life that has lost its shape.
 And the only cure I've found is to start building the shape back, one small deliberate act at a time—one meal prepared with attention, one morning committed to something other than survival, one Tuesday afternoon at two o'clock when you decide that you, and your hours, still matter enough to fill with something that asks you to be fully here.

 The tiredness doesn't vanish.
 But it loosens its grip.
 And some mornings—more now than before—I wake up and the first thing I feel isn't the weight.
 It's the faintest pull of something ahead, waiting for me to arrive.